conan-io/conan-io.github.io/_posts/2024-02-20-Conan-2-graph-features.markdown

 ## Bonus graph feature: Understand why some binaries are missing with "conan graph explain"

-One of the common struggles in Conan 1.X is when installing Conan packages that were supposed to exist as pre-compiled binaries and then hitting a "Missing binary" error that looked like this:
+One of the common struggles in Conan 1.X is installing Conan packages that were supposed to exist as pre-compiled binaries and then hitting a "Missing binary" error.
+That error looked like this:

 ```bash
 $ conan install --requires=zlib/1.3 -s build_type=Debug